 The Washington State KKK during the 1920s was founded by organizers from Oregon, which had one of the strongest Klan chapters in the country at the time.
 The State Klan organized a series of massive public rallies in 1923 and 1924 that ranged from 20,000 to 70,000 people.
 While they publicly disavowed violence, Klan members participated in violent intimidation campaigns against labor activists and Japanese farmers in Yakima Valley and probably elsewhere.
 They put forward a ballot initiative in 1924 to prohibit Catholic schools that voters soundly defeated.
 And though most of the State’s Klan chapters collapsed in rancor following the defeat of their anti-private school initiative, a strong presence persisted in Whatcom and Skagit Counties throughout the 1930s.
 In the 1930s, some prominent leaders in the region’s KKK went on to become involved in the facist Silver Legion, or “Silvershirts,” a national movement that, while small, was quite active in Washington State.
 And there is evidence that the Klan in Bellingham helped pioneer intimidation practices that paved the way for anti-communist witch-hunts in the 1940s.

-This special section on the KKK was created by Trevor Griffey and includes three historical essays courtesy of Trevor Griffey, Brianne Cooke, and Kristin Dimick.
+This special section on the KKK was created by Trevor Griffey and includes an online short book on the History of the KKK in Washington State by Trevor Griffey and article length essays by Brianne Cooke and Kristin Dimick.
 It presents dozens of rare photographs, newspaper articles, and documents thanks to gracious contributions from the Washington State Archives, the Washington State Historical Society, the Whatcom County Historical Society, and the Skagit River Journal.

 - The Watcher on the Tower: Selected 1923 clippings from the Washington State Klan’s weekly newspaper.